MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/taef/authoring-tests-in-c-.md

 # Authoring Tests in C#

-The example below shows a C# .cs file with a simple single test class that demostrates C# tests markup.
+The example below shows a C# .cs file with a simple single test class that demonstrates C# tests markup.
 (Please note that this example is for demonstrational purpose only, so it will not compile or run.)

 ```csharp
 1    using Microsoft.VisualStudio.TestTools.UnitTesting;